Bombalurina

 Bombalurina is a principal character in the Andrew Lloyd Webber musical Cats.
 The musical is an adaptation of T. S. Eliot's 1939 poetry book Old Possum's Book of Practical Cats, and the character's name is given in the poem "The Naming of Cats".
 Bombalurina is a flirtatious, confident female and mischievous cat with a distinct red coat.
 The role was originated by Geraldine Gardner in the West End in 1981, and by Donna King on Broadway in 1982.
 In the 2019 film adaptation, she is played by Taylor Swift.

 Character description

 Bombalurina is a self-assured and generally well-meaning adult cat.
 She can be mean at times, particularly towards Grizabella initially, though she later comes to accept her.
 She is best friends with Demeter and often watches out for her troubled friend; they also share a hatred for the villainous Macavity.
 Bombalurina flirts with many male cats, particularly Rum Tum Tugger who rejects her during his musical number, but later relents and dances with her at the ball.

 The role of Bombalurina is dance-heavy and usually calls for a mezzo-soprano range with a high belt.

 Appearance

-Bombalurina is usually depicted as a perfectly beautiful and tall statuesque cat; she wears a spiked collar and her coat is red with black spots and a white chest.
+Bombalurina is usually depicted as a beautiful and tall cat; she wears a spiked collar and her coat is red with black spots and a white chest.